Student Handbook

 Sharing In the Classroom, Money and Valuables

-Toys, trading cards, electronic games, stuffed animals, money, and other personal items of value need to remain at home to avoid them being misplaced, lost, or broken.
+Students come to school to learn and therefore should leave any items which may distract learning at home.
+Toys, trading cards, electronic games, stuffed animals, money, sports equipment, and other personal items need to remain at home so they are not misplaced, lost, or broken.
 These items should not be brought on the bus either.
 If a child wishes to bring a special item to share with the class, he or she must first get permission from the teacher.
+Items brought to school without permission will be dealt with by the classroom teacher.

 Student Behavior and Discipline